jorgekautz/reference-guide/README.en.md

 ## Why are design patterns useful?
 It may seem silly, but if there is no use, things end up not being used.
 Design patterns are very useful for the following reasons:

+### 1. Save you time
+Anyone would love to find an ingenious solution to a problem when modeling computer system, that's normal, it happens to me too.
+Software development is an almost artistic process, and the mental challenge it entails reverts to enormous personal satisfaction once a good result is achieved.

+But you have to be honest: always looking for a new solution to the same problems reduces the effectiveness of any developer, because you are wasting a lot of time in the process.
+Do not forget that software development is also engineering, and therefore in many cases there will be common rules to solve common problems.

+Design patterns cut that point.
+Once they are known, they will be able to count on a set of well-proven rules and tools, which will allow the solution of most problems directly, without having to think about how valid they are, or if there may be a better alternative.

+### 2. They help you to be sure of the validity of the code